 If you own a large property or commercial development, it’s important that you have a strong marketing strategy in place.
-Along with basic marketing materials, video, branding and a property website, you should also consider spending money on advertisements for your property.
+Along with basic marketing materials, video, branding, and a property website, you should also consider investing in advertisements for your property.

 While you might think of an advertisement as a print ad in a magazine or newspaper, today’s ads can come in many forms from traditional ads as mentioned previously to sponsorships or even social media advertising.
 The method that you choose will depend on who your audience is, how they behave, and how much you have in your budget to dedicate to advertising.